3 Dimensional

 Welcome to… Confessions & Reflections of One Untimely Reformed:

-(I’m coming back to this.
-It’s nonsense currently) To Read into the text is to live within yourself to get out of yourself if you get in earlier in Christ.
-So, three dimensional joy sees by being further up, a little higher up the mountain gazing down upon the flat pages below.
-You’re at a higher vantage point where one can see more, enjoy a landscape revealing greater glory and greater glory … I’m not further in yet, but I am further up; to be further in, that must be the fourth dimension yet unseen and unheard.
+Three dimensional joy sees by being further up—a little higher up the mountain, gazing down upon the flat pages below.
+It’s being at a higher vantage point (a place of rest) where one can see more and enjoy a landscape that reveals greater and greater glory … I’m not further in yet, but I am further up; Oh, to be further in—that must be the fourth dimension that’s as yet unseen and unheard.

 Mark Mulnix Mark Mulnix